Don't Cry Wolf Law: Protect DV/SA abuse survivors & prosecute false abuse allegations

 - In order to convey the seriousness of the offenses, states should consider adopting the proposed Don't Cry Wolf Law (click to learn more) as part of their criminal statutes, separate from the inconsequential false reporting laws these offenses now fall under, to hold false accusers accountable at a more severe level and to be able to better track these types of offenses in the future.
 The goals of the law are to provide a clear path of justice and protections for those that have been falsely accused and for those that are real victims of DV/SA, as well as make a real effort to thwart would be false accusers from misusing the system and the current social climate for their own gains.

-- District Attorney offices must abandon their illogical stance that prosecuting malicious, false accusers will deter real victims from coming forward.
+- District Attorney offices must abandon their stance that prosecuting malicious, false accusers will deter real victims from coming forward.
 The illogical practice disregards the victims of false allegations and their right to justice, while at the same time negatively impacting real victims of abuse.
 They are essentially saying "We won't give you justice because it MAY affect someone else from getting theirs."
 Real abuse victims are affected long term as allowing false allegations to continue without penalty creates more public skepticism when a real victim comes forward for their justice.
+One bad apple spoils the bunch.
 Passing the Don't Cry Wolf Law would would show DA offices that States are serious about stopping these offenses.

 What are the Goals of the Don't Cry Wolf Law?